textileio/community/docs/a-tour-of-textile.md

     Added 1 file in 138.218899ms
     ```

 Notice that the file target **did not change**.
-The peer was able to reuse the node from the prior add because it detected the same data added multiple times via the same schema.
+The peer was able to reuse the node from the prior addition because it detected that the same data was added via the same schema.
 This means that the input was _not_ duplicated on the peer, even though it was encrypted non-deterministically.

 !!! info
     Good encryption is always non-deterministic, which means that re-encrypting the same input will always result in a _different_ output.